PM Modi sets the tone for the UP elections; SP, Cong exude the confidence to win - ExBulletin

 State Congress President Ajay Kumar Lallu said the prime minister has visited Uttar Pradesh so many times for fear of defeat in the next election.

 “People are upset, young people are unemployed and women are not safe.
 Inflation is at its peak, farmers are dying.
-The BJP will lose because of these problems.
-They know we will win and the members of the BJP therefore visit Uttar Pradesh so often, ”he said.
+The BJP will lose because of these issues.
+They know we will win and so BJP members visit Uttar Pradesh so often, ”he said.

 He further claimed that Congress would form the state government.